"When "i" is replaced by "we" even illness becomes wellness"

 Workshops & Groups

-We are excited to announce that we will soon be offering a wide variety of workshops and groups that will aim to support, educate, and empower our clients and those in the community.
+We are excited to announce that we are now offering a wide variety of workshops and groups that will aim to support, educate, and empower our clients and those in the community.
 Please visit our Get Involved page to see what groups are currently being offered.

-Currently, we do run a family support group that runs once a month.
+We are also running a family support group that meets once a week.
 Please visit our Family Connect page for more information.

 Transition Support Client Connect

 Transitioning amongst services, both inpatient and in the community can be a time of additional stress and anxiety.
 Our Client connect program can support you through this process.

 If you are transferring to a different inpatient facility, we can connect you to Peer Support services at the new facility (where available) before you go, so that you can ask questions and gather information.
 We will support you during this process.